 [Section 138 inserted by No. 79 of 1987 s.
 58.]

-139. Informal ballot papers
+139. Informal ballot papers defined

 A ballot paper shall be informal —

 (a) if it is not initialled by the presiding officer, or, in the case of an early ballot paper, not initialled by the issuing officer, but where a ballot paper is not initialled by the presiding officer or the issuing officer, if it is printed on official paper the fact that it is not so initialled shall not of itself render the ballot paper informal; or